eclipselabs/eclipseiot-testbed-assettracking/CONTRIBUTING.md

 ## Legal Requirements

 This Open IoT Testbed is an initiative of the [Eclipse IoT](http://iot.eclipse.org) Working Group, hosted on EclipseLabs.
-While it is not an "official" Eclipse project, we still put a lot of value in conforming to open source best practices, and making sure that the testbeds can be used freely by anyone interested.
+While it is not an "official" Eclipse project, we still put a lot of value in conforming to open source best practices, and making sure that the testbeds can be consumed and used easily by anyone interested.
 Therefore, we are doing our best to track the intellectual property for all the contributions made to the testbeds' code.

 ### File Headers